AnonymousSurya/Diamond_Price_Prediction/README.md

 ### Task Performed:
-1. Data Cleaning
+* Cleaned the data.
-2. Data Preprocessing and feature engineering
+* Executed the Data Preprocessing and Feature engineering.
-3. Exploratory Data Analysis
+* Performed Exploratory Data Analysis.
-4. Model training
+* Used LinearRegression, Lasso, Ridge, Elasticnet & DecisionTree Models for training purpose.
-5. Pickelizing model
+* DecisionTree performed the best with a R2_Score of 0.954
-6. Creating flask app for model
+* Created flask app for model
-7. Deployed it in AWS using CodePipeline & Elastic Beanstalk
+* Deployed it in AWS using CodePipeline & Elastic Beanstalk